-- 1. Taxation.
+- Taxation.
 IRA distributions which are not rolled over will be taxed as income in the year distributed except for the portion of your aggregate SIMPLE IRA and traditional IRA distributions that represents your nondeductible contributions, nontaxable rollover amounts, or other nontaxable basis amounts.
 You may also be subject to state or local taxes and withholding on your IRA distributions. - Earnings.
 Earnings, including gains and losses, on your IRA will not be subject to federal income taxes until they are considered distributed. - 3.
 Ordinary Income Taxation.
 Your taxable IRA distribution is usually included in gross income in the distribution year.
 IRA distributions are not eligible for special tax treatments, such as ten year averaging, that may apply to other employer-sponsored retirement plan distributions.

 Estate and Gift Tax.
 The designation of a beneficiary to receive IRA distributions upon your death will not be considered a transfer of property for federal gift tax purposes.
 Upon your death, the value of all assets remaining in your IRA will usually be included in your gross estate for estate tax purposes, regardless of the named beneficiary or manner of distribution.
 There is no specific estate tax exclusion for assets held within an IRA.
-After your death, beneficiaries should pay careful attention to the rules for the disclaiming any portion of your IRA under IRC Section 2518.
+After your death, beneficiaries should pay careful attention to the rules for the disclaiming any portion of your IRA under IRC Section 2518

 Federal Income Tax Withholding.
-QCDs are not subject to federal tax withholding.
-Other IRA distributions are subject to federal income tax withholding unless you or, upon your death, your beneficiary affirmatively elect not to have withholding apply.
+IRA distributions are subject to federal income tax withholding unless you or, upon your death, your beneficiary affirmatively elect not to have withholding apply.
 The required federal income tax withholding rate is 10 percent of the distribution.
-Use IRS Form W-4R, Withholding Certificate for Nonperiodic Payments and Eligible Rollover Distributions, to provide us with your election to waive withholding or elect to have a different percentage withheld.
+Upon your request for a distribution, by providing IRS Form W-4R, we will notify you of your right to waive withholding or elect to have greater than 10 percent withheld.

 Annual Statements.
 Each year we will furnish you and the IRS with statements reflecting the activity in your IRA.
-You and the IRS will receive IRS Forms 5498, IRA Contribution Information, and 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. IRS Form 5498 or an appropriate substitute indicates the fair market value of the account, including IRA contributions for the year.
+You and the IRS will receive IRS Forms 5498, IRA Contribution Information, and 1099-R,

+Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. IRS Form 5498 or an appropriate substitute indicates the fair market value of the account, including IRA contributions, for the year.
 IRS Form 1099-R reflects your IRA distributions for the year.